Stanley Kubrick: Hollywood success and beyond (1955–1962)

 Marlon Brando contacted Kubrick, asking him to direct a film adaptation of the Charles Neider western novel, The Authentic Death of Hendry Jones, featuring Pat Garrett and Billy the Kid.
 Brando was impressed, saying "Stanley is unusually perceptive, and delicately attuned to people.
 He has an adroit intellect, and is a creative thinker—not a repeater, not a fact-gatherer.
 He digests what he learns and brings to a new project an original point of view and a reserved passion".
 The two worked on a script for six months, begun by a then unknown Sam Peckinpah.
 Many disputes broke out over the project, and in the end, Kubrick distanced himself from what would become One-Eyed Jacks (1961).

 In February 1959, Kubrick received a phone call from Kirk Douglas asking him to direct Spartacus (1960), based on the historical Spartacus and the Third Servile War.
 Douglas had acquired the rights to the novel by Howard Fast and blacklisted screenwriter Dalton Trumbo began penning the script.
 It was produced by Douglas, who also starred as Spartacus, and cast Laurence Olivier as his foe, the Roman general and politician Marcus Licinius Crassus.
 Douglas hired Kubrick for a reported $150,000 fee to take over direction soon after he fired director Anthony Mann.
 Kubrick had, at 31, already directed four feature films, and this became his largest by far, with a cast of over 10,000 and a budget of $6 million.
 At the time, this was the most expensive film ever made in America, and Kubrick became the youngest director in Hollywood history to make an epic.
-It was the first time that Kubrick filmed using the anamorphic 35mm horizontal Super Technirama process to achieve ultra-high definition, which allowed him to capture large panoramic scenes, including one with 8,000 trained soldiers from Spain representing the Roman army.
+It was the first time that Kubrick filmed using the anamorphic 35 mm horizontal Super Technirama process to achieve ultra-high definition, which allowed him to capture large panoramic scenes, including one with 8,000 trained soldiers from Spain representing the Roman army.

 Disputes broke out during the filming of Spartacus.
 Kubrick complained about not having full creative control over the artistic aspects, insisting on improvising extensively during the production.
 Kubrick and Douglas were also at odds over the script, with Kubrick angering Douglas when he cut all but two of his lines from the opening 30 minutes.
 Despite the on-set troubles, Spartacus took $14.6 million at the box office in its first run.
 The film established Kubrick as a major director, receiving six Academy Award nominations and winning four; it ultimately convinced him that if so much could be made of such a problematic production, he could achieve anything.
 Spartacus also marked the end of the working relationship between Kubrick and Douglas.